siddharthcheedi/AI_ASSIGNMENT_5/search_algo/README.md

 # Adversarial Game Search Algorithms

-## AI Assignment 4: Minimax, Alpha-Beta, Heuristic Search, and MCTS

 ### Objective

-The objective of this assignment is to implement and compare four adversarial search algorithms used in two-player zero-sum games:
+The objective is to implement and compare four adversarial search algorithms used in two-player zero-sum games:

 1. Minimax Search
 2. Alpha-Beta Pruning